The Big Island

 Lava Tree State Monument

-This monument is the location of a forest of lava trees, lava molds of the tree trunks in the forest when lava flowed to that area in 1790.
+This area is the location of a forest of lava trees, lava molds of the tree trunks in the forest when lava flowed to that area in 1790.
 Bring a picnic and your hiking shoes and make a day out of exploring these lava trails.

 Waipio Valley

 Located on the northern coast, this area holds cultural and historical significance.
 The valley is surrounded by cliffs that are thousands feet high and is now home to less than 100 residents who live among the waterfalls.
-Be prepared to hike down to the beach, as only 4x4 vehicles are allowed down the steep narrow road.

 Ala Kahakai National Historic Trail